The Longest-Burning Log

-All it requires is a large-diameter log, a couple hands full of kindling, a chainsaw or hand saw, and a lighter (or flint if you're looking to really show off).
+All it requires is a large-diameter log cut with your handy log splitter, a little bit of kindling, a chainsaw or hand saw, and matches or a lighter (or a flint if you're looking to really show off).

 Set a tall, wide, hearty log end-up like a short pillar on the ground.
 Placing it on sand, dirt, or gravel is ideal to provide a firm foundation and prevent the spread of fire.
-Also, make sure there's no low-hanging brush or tree branches near it.
+Also, make sure there are no low-hanging bits of brush or tree branches near it.

-Using a chainsaw or hand saw, cut 3 large slots, evenly spaced apart, about three-quarters of the way through the log to create an asterisk.
+Using a chainsaw or handsaw, cut three large slots, evenly spaced apart, about three-quarters of the way through the log to create an asterisk.

 Gather together any strings of wood that result from cutting.
 You can use these with your kindling.

-On top of that, evenly crisscross small, dry twigs, cardboard, bark, or other similar materials you can break apart with your fingertips.
-You want these to catch fire easily, but burn longer than the kindling.
+On top of your kindling, evenly crisscross small, dry twigs, cardboard, bark, or other similar materials you can break apart with your fingertips.
+You want these to catch fire easily but burn longer than the kindling.

 Consider also placing a few thicker twigs atop the kindling that may burn a bit longer than the rest.

-Get the very bottom layer of your kindling pile lit on all sides, then sit back and watch it burn.
+Get the bottom layer of your kindling pile lit on all sides.
+Then, sit back and watch it burn.

 As the pile of kindling burns, it will begin to fall down into the cracks of your asterisk that you cut.
 This is supposed to happen.
 The log will protect the flame, and the smoke will vent out the top, allowing the fire to grow upward from the inside.

-You can add a few more small sticks to the top to help further fuel it until the log begins burning more evenly, but once it does you're golden.
+You can add a few more small sticks to the top to help further fuel the fire until the log begins burning more evenly.
+Once it does, you're set.

-The log should burn for approximately 2-4 hours, which is just perfect to do some cooking and stay warm while you feast.
-Rest a fry pan or a kettle on the top of the log, like a stove-top burner.
+The log should burn for approximately two to four hours, which is just perfect to do some cooking and stay warm while you feast.
+Rest a frying pan or a kettle on the top of the log, like a stove-top burner.
 It'll hold it flat, right over the flame.
-The slots down the sides will continue to allow ventilation as you cook over the fire, so there's no concern of snuffing it out with your pan.
+The slots down the sides will continue to allow ventilation while you cook over the fire, so there's no concern of snuffing out the flames with your pan.

 When you're finished with your Swedish torch, you should always extinguish any remaining coals.
-Chances are, the flames are out by now, but the hot red coals that remain can still spread into a forest fire if you're not around to manage them.
+Chances are that the flames are out by now, but the hot red coals that remain still can spread into a forest fire if you're not around to manage them.

 Pour sufficient amounts of water and dirt over the coals until you no longer see smoke.
 Once the smoke is gone, you should be good to go.
-To be extra safe, consider pouring another equal amount of water and dirt over it before you leave.
+To be extra safe, consider pouring another equal amount of water and dirt over the ashes before you leave.